lap309/Campaign-Business-Report/README.md

 pledged: how much was promised by the backer (whether or not the goal was reached)
 backers: how many individuals contributed to the campaign?
 outcome: was the project funded or not?

+Business Brief:
+"We are the executive team of a small board game company and we need your help setting up our first Kickstarter campaign.
+The team has decided that we will need a minimum of $15,000 USD to get this project off the ground.
+We have ambitions of expanding the business and would like to maximize our funding for this campaign.

+We want your data-driven recommendations on the following three questions: What is a realistic Kickstarter campaign goal (in dollars) should the company aim to raise?
+How many backers will be needed to meet their goal?
+How many backers can the company realistically expect, based on trends in their category?